SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 {% endhighlight %}

 * Count the number of sequences extracted - `grep ">" c `
-* Get the help of `seqtk comp` program - `seqtk comp`
+* Get the help of theprogram `seqtk comp` - `seqtk comp`
-* Run seqtk comp program on your fasta file created just before
+* Run the program `seqtk comp` on your fasta file created just before
+*
 {% highlight bash %}
 seqtk comp  FASTA_FILE | head
 {% endhighlight %}

-* Display only accession, length with cut command or directly with infosee
+* Display only the accession and the length with the command `cut` directly from the output of the command `seqtk comp`
 * What is the shorthest sequence (Accession and length)?
 * What is the longuest sequence (Accession and length)?